MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 ### Legacy XR and XR SDK Data Providers can now be used within the same profile

-Data providers will now also only be loaded when the appropriate pipeline is selected, allowing both Legacy XR and XRSDK data providers to co-exist within the same profile.
+Data providers will now also only be loaded when the appropriate pipeline is selected, allowing both Legacy XR and XR SDK data providers to co-exist within the same profile.
 To accommodate this, Legacy XR and XR SDK Data Providers are now organized under different tabs within the profile view, helping users determine whether they have the correct profile for their targeted XR pipeline.

 ![Legacy and XR SDK data providers can now be unified under a single profile](../features/images/xrsdk/LegacyAndXrsdkUnified.png)

-To accommodate this null data providers will now no longer be loaded and displayed in the profile inspector.
+To accommodate this, null data providers will now no longer be loaded and displayed in the profile inspector.
 Users can toggle `Show null data providers in the profile inspector` under **Edit -> Project Settings -> Mixed Reality Toolkit** to debug unexpected behaviors with missing data providers.

 ![Null data providers are now hidden by default](https://user-images.githubusercontent.com/39840334/115093658-ead24600-9ecf-11eb-91c2-486a37f69aba.png)